 How to Get to Coba

-The Coba archaeological site is located in the eastern portion of the state of Quintana Roo.
-It’s 43 km (27 mi) northwest of Tulum and 106 km (66 mi) east of Chichen Itza.
-Coba is best visited on a day trip from Tulum.
-The drive from Tulum is just 45 min.
-Tours are regularly offered from both Cancun and Tulum.
+The Coba archaeological site is located in the eastern part of Quintana Roo, roughly 27 mi (43 km) northwest of Tulum and 66 mi (106 km) east of Chichen Itza.
+It’s ideally visited as a day trip from Tulum, with a quick 45-minute drive.
+Tours are regularly available from both Cancun and Tulum, making it easily accessible for travelers.

 Must-Dos at the Coba Ruins